WanderSafe — LGBTQ+ Travel Safety

 Highly welcoming with visible community

 Montevideo is one of the most welcoming cities in Latin America for gay men.
-Marriage equality, adoption rights, and full anti-discrimination protections are fully in place.
+Marriage equality, adoption rights, and wide-ranging anti-discrimination protections are fully in place.
 The city has an established gay nightlife scene in Ciudad Vieja and Cordon.
 The annual Marcha por la Diversidad in September is a major event.
 PrEP is available through the national health system.
 Public affection between men is generally accepted in central Montevideo, though discretion is advisable in outer barrios late at night.

 Lesbian & Bi Women